jmh3434/java-precourse/Precourse Java.md

 Remember that these behaviors can be interchanged with any implementing classes of type JumpBehavior.

 So we can swap out the behaviors of these People at runtime using a setter function.
-The Strategy Pattern **encapsulates behavior** in a concrete class and lets you pass it around and resuse it!
+The Strategy Pattern **encapsulates behavior** in a concrete class and lets you pass it around and reuse it!

 ​